-Lynda is known for her engaging and inspiration speaking style, drawing on the latest thinking and cutting-edge research.
+Lynda is known for her engaging and inspirational speaking style, drawing on the latest thinking and cutting-edge research.
 Organisations she has spoken for include the RSA, Roche, Microsoft and the World Economic Forum.
 Here are a list of some of Lynda's key speaking areas:

 It’s impossible to ignore the fact that those who lead corporations find themselves under increasing pressure.
 Many are plagued by the short-termism of the financial markets, which pushes them to prioritise efficiency, speed and profit in order to deliver shareholder value.
 At the same time, trust in corporations is on the decline, and ever more vocal citizens are forming themselves into worldwide communities of interest that are using the power of the crowd to influence corporate policy.
 And yet, while these pressures may be sweeping away some of the leadership capabilities we hold dear they are also clearing the way for new ideas about what leadership can and should be.